polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **When to Use**

-Optionally, to define errors types from the pallet's dispatchables.
+Optionally, to define error types to be used in dispatchables.

 **What it Does**